-The Issuer's AGM held on 4 April 2019, authorised the Issuer, in accordance with Article 55 of the Act on Public Limited Companies, No. 2/1995, to acquire its own shares, up to 10 per cent. of the nominal value of the Issuer's share capital.
-The minimum and maximum amount the Issuer is authorised to pay for each share shall be equivalent to the Issuer's book value, i.e. the ratio of shareholder equity to share capital, as disclosed in the most recently published annual or interim financial statements published before the purchase of its own shares takes place.
-This authorisation is valid until the AGM of the Issuer in 2020.
-The disposition of its own shares purchased by the Issuer based on this authorisation is subject to approval by a shareholders' meeting.
-No such disposition took place in 2019.
+The Issuer's AGM held 25 March 2021, authorised the Bank, in accordance with Article 55 of the Act on Public Limited Companies, No. 2/1995, to acquire its own shares, up to 10 per cent. of the nominal value.
+The minimum and maximum amounts the Issuer is authorised to pay for each share shall be equivalent to its book value, i.e. ratio of shareholder equity to share capital, as disclosed in the most recent annual or interim financial statements published before the purchase of own shares takes place.
+This authorisation is valid until the 2022 AGM of the Bank's.
+Disposition of own shares purchased by the Bank is based on this authorisation is subject to approval by a shareholders' meeting